AltPhilipp/Basel1_SportsCarRental/README.md

 - As an administrator, I want to see what bookings have been made, so that I can monitor and manage rental activities effectively.

-#### User Management:
-As a visitor, I want to register for an account, so that I can book sports cars and track my rental history.

-As a user, I want to log into my account, so that I can access personalized features and manage my bookings.

-As an administrator, I want to activate and deactivate user accounts, so that I can manage access to the web application effectively.

-As an administrator, I want to assign and manage roles for users, so that I can control the permissions and access rights within the application.

-As a user, I want to update my profile information, so that my contact details and password remain current and secure.

-As a user, I want to upload my driver’s license information for validation purposes, to be able to initiate bookings.

 ### Booking:
-- As a visitor, I want to select a date and time for my booking, so that I can schedule my driving experience at my convenience.
+- As a user, I want to select a date and time for my booking, so that I can schedule my driving experience at my convenience.

-- As a visitor, I want to choose a sports car, a racetrack, and an insurance package as part of my booking, so that I can customize my experience to my preferences.
+- As a user, I want to choose a sports car, a racetrack, and an insurance package as part of my booking, so that I can customize my experience to my preferences.

 - As an administrator, I want to view all bookings, so that I can manage and oversee the reservations made by visitors.